-Overall, this intervention is a success story because it shows that teachers can learn how to support students’ psychological need satisfaction and, when they do, their students benefit in many important ways, including increased motivation.
+Overall, this intervention is a success story because it shows that teachers can learn how to support students’ psychological needs satisfaction, and when they do, their students benefit in many important ways, including increased motivation.

 The interventions below also translate motivation theory into practical application, although in a somewhat less direct fashion.
-Nevertheless, they have the potential of improving the social context necessary for motivation to thrive.
+Nevertheless, they have the potential to improve the social context necessary for motivation to thrive.

-Another state of the art intervention is a cognition-based intervention intended to help adolescents endorse a growth mindset in thinking about people’s personalities and was developed by a group of researchers to address adolescent aggression.
+Another state-of-the-art intervention is a cognition-based intervention intended to help a growth mindset in kids in thinking about people’s personalities and was developed by a group of researchers to address adolescent aggression.
 Specifically, the researchers developed, implemented, and tested the merits of a growth mindset workshop (Yeager, Trzesniewski, & Dweck, 2013).

-This belief often leads to aggressive retaliation, because harming the aggressor seems deserved.
+This belief often leads to aggressive retaliation; harming the aggressor seems deserved.
 But when a victim sees the aggressor as someone who can change, then this belief tends to reduce aggressive retaliation and open up the possibility for a prosocial response.

 Over three weeks, 111 ninth- and tenth-grade students in several different high schools in the San Francisco area attended lectures and engaged in activities to teach them the science of a growth mindset.

-They learned about how the brain changes with learning, that personalities can also change because they live in the brain, that thoughts and feelings can change as well, and they all engaged in activities to help them think about peer conflict and aggression.
+They learned about how the brain changes with learning, that personalities can also change because they live in the brain, and that thoughts and feelings can change as well.
+The students also all engaged in activities to help them think about peer conflict and aggression.